pombredanne/omg-monitor/README.md

 ### What happens when the container is started?

-The Docker container entrypoint is the script [startup.sh], responsible for starting the Redis and Go servers and for running the [start.py] script, which will start one [monitor.py] instance for each check, each one in a separate thread (running in parallel).
-The script [monitor.py] contains the NuPIC code.
-The [start.py] script will also fetch the available checks from the given Pingdom account and save them in the Redis server with key `"checks"` and value as a list of strings with the IDs.
-It will also create keys of the form `"check:[CHECK_ID]"` that stores the corresponding check's name.
-All that information is used by our API.
+The Docker container entrypoint is the script [startup.sh], responsible for starting the Redis and Go servers and for running the [monitor/run_monitor.py] script, which will start one monitor instance for each ID in each stream configuration file, each one in a separate thread (running in parallel).

 ### How to build the image?